srhalor/SpringBootMicroServices/Design/README-proposed-architecture-overview.md

   - Interact with external systems (e.g., Thunderhead API, Reference Data API) and internal components (OMS Database, Kafka Event Hub).
   - Designed for modularity and scalability, allowing independent deployment and scaling of individual services.
   - Expose APIs or background jobs as needed for orchestration and integration with other OMS components.
+  - Store and update requests, statuses, and errors in the OMS Database.
+  - Publish final status updates to Kafka Event Hub.
   - The specific OMS Services and their roles are explained in detail within each solution variant's documentation.

 - **Kafka Event Hub:**